-allowable discount has the meaning given by subsection 87(2AAAA).
+allowable discount, for a supply of a pharmaceutical benefit, has the meaning given by subsection 87(2AAAA).

 applicable amount has the meaning given by subsection 84BA(4).

 approved ex-manufacturer price of a listed brand of a pharmaceutical item means: